DanielMFernandes/CCNA_Course_Notes/Course_Notes/Port_Security.md

 WHY USE PORT SECURITY?

-- PORT SECURITY allows NETWORK admins to control which DEVICES are allowed to access the NETWORK
+- Port security allows NETWORK admins to control which DEVICES are allowed to access the network
-- However, MAC ADDRESS SPOOFING is a simple task
+- However, MAC address SPOOFING is a simple task
-    - It is easy to configure a DEVICE to send FRAMES with a different SOURCE MAC ADDRESS
+    - It is easy to configure a DEVICE to send FRAMES with a different source MAC address
-- Rather than manually specifying the MAC ADDRESSES allowed on each PORT, PORT SECURITY’S ability to limit the number of MAC ADDRESSES allowed on an INTERFACE is more useful
+- Rather than manually specifying the MAC addresses allowed on each port, port security’s ability to limit the number of MAC addresses allowed on an interface is more useful
 - Think of the DHCP STARVATION ATTACK (DAY 48 LAB video)
-    - The ATTACKER spoofed thousands of fake MAC ADDRESSES
+    - The ATTACKER spoofed thousands of fake MAC addresses
-    - The DHCP SERVER assigned IP ADDRESSES to these fake MAC ADDRESSES, exhausting the DHCP POOL
+    - The DHCP SERVER assigned IP addresses to these fake MAC addresses, exhausting the DHCP POOL
-    - The SWITCH’S MAC ADDRESS table can also become full due to such an attack
+    - The SWITCH’S MAC address table can also become full due to such an attack
-- Limiting the NUMBER of MAC ADDRESSES on an INTERFACE can protect against those attacks
+- Limiting the NUMBER of MAC addresses on an interface can protect against those attacks

 ENABLING PORT SECURITY